-We have audited the accompanying balance sheets of Ambler Metals LLC (the Company) as of November 30, 2022 and 2021, and the related statements of loss and comprehensive loss, changes in members' equity and cash flows for the years then ended and for the period from February 11, 2020 to November 30, 2020, including the related notes (collectively referred to as the financial statements).
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of November 30, 2022 and 2021, and the results of its operations and its cash flows for the years then ended and for the period from February 11, 2020 to November 30, 2020 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying balance sheets of Ambler Metals LLC (the Company) as of November 30, 2023 and 2022, and the related statements of loss and comprehensive loss, changes in members' equity and cash flows for each of the three years in the period ended November 30, 2023, including the related notes (collectively referred to as the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of November 30, 2023 and 2022, and the results of its operations and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.